kdabug/gatsby-portfolio/README.md

 ## INTRODUCTION

-hi. i'm mikayda. this is my readme. for my portfolio. enjoy. (insert song and dance here).
+hi. i'm mikayda. i'm kdabug. this is my readme. for my portfolio. enjoy. (insert song and dance here).

 ## TECHNOLOGIES

 This project utilizes React.js through a [Gatsby.js](https://www.gatsbyjs.org/) framework.
-Dependencies used -> This site styled using Sass (enabled `gatsby-plugin-sass`) and Styled components (`npm i styled-components`).
+Dependencies used -> this site styled using Sass (enabled `gatsby-plugin-sass`) and styled components (`npm i styled-components`).
 Tech Icons are from `react-icons`.
+Inspiration is noted at the bottom of my page.

 ## LAUNCH
 Clone and `npm install`.
 And feel groovy.
 Always feel groovy.